Harald-U/kubernetes-handson/docs/lab3.md

 # Lab 3: Connect ToDo with MySQL using Environment Variables

-This is the docker command from Docker Getting Started that will connect the ToDo app with MySQL.
+This is the docker command from Docker 101 that will connect the ToDo app with MySQL.

-Again: **Do not run this command!**
+> Again: **Do not run this command!**

 ```
 docker run -dp 3000:3000 \
-  -w /app -v "$(pwd):/app" \
+  --name todo \
   --network todo-app \
   -e MYSQL_HOST=mysql \
   -e MYSQL_USER=root \
   -e MYSQL_PASSWORD=secret \
   -e MYSQL_DB=todos \
-  node:12-alpine \
-  sh -c "yarn install && yarn run dev"
+  todo-app
 ```

-* We don't need a network in Kubernetes
+* `network` is not used and needed in Kubernetes
-* We will still use the getting-started container image previously used in Lab 1 (instead of mounting a local volume and run the Node.js code from there)
-* There are 4 environment variables that we will use
+* There are now 4 environment variables that we will use

 Our deployment and service configuration looks like this now ([deploy/todo-v2.yaml](../deploy/todo-v2.yaml)):